Additional Strains and Burdens on the Assessment Process

 The increased need for, and expansion of, services will likely result in earlier identification of adolescent chemical abuse and dependence by service providers who are quite diverse in terms of training and experience (Beschner and Friedman 1985; Winters and Henly 1988).
 This group of service providers may include teachers, probation officers and school counselors.
 The early detection of "high risk" youth by diverse practitioners working in a variety of settings is encouraging.
 Drug-abusing teenagers can be identified before problems progress to chronic proportions and in settings that may encourage the individual to seek help sooner.
 However, this trend poses problems for assessment professionals.
 As adolescents enter the health care system at an earlier age, it becomes more difficult for assessors to make appropriate decisions about diagnosis and need for treatment.
 As professionals in the field diversify, diagnostic decisions among them are likely to become more variable.
 One clinician's definition of chemical dependency may be quite different than another's.
 Such a lack of standardized and widely accepted diagnostic criteria raises legitimate concerns about the validity of diagnostic decisions and the appropriateness of referral and treatment decisions.

-Also related to this issue of increasing diversity of chemical dependency professionals is the surprising lack of formal training in alcoholism and substance abuse by APA-approved clinical and counseling psychology programs (see Lubin et al. 1986).
+Also related to this issue of increasing diversity of chemical dependency professionals is the surprising lack of formal training in alcoholism and substance abuse by approved clinical and counseling psychology programs (see Lubin et al. 1986).

 Popularity of the "chemical dependency" label